Suburban Asylum Immigration Attorneys

 Since its inception, the United States has been a haven for oppressed peoples.
 Those who are persecuted in their home countries often escape to the safety within our borders.
 Our government allows oppressed immigrants to apply for asylum, which can eventually lead to legal permanent residency.
-At Ana M. Mencini & Associates, P.C., our immigration attorneys are experienced in handling asylum cases.
+At Ana M. Mencini & Associates, P.C. our firm is experienced in handling asylum cases.
 Like most areas of immigration law, asylum cases can be quite complicated.
-As practicing lawyer, our attorneys have the skill and knowledge needed to fight for your rights.
+We have handled numerous asylum cases successfully and have the knowledge and experience to fight for you.

 Types of Oppression and Asylum

 In the United States, there are many forms of oppression for which you can petition for asylum.
 These include:

 • Persecution based on religious beliefs;

 • Persecution based on race, ethnicity or nationality;

 • Persecution based on political belief;

 • Persecution based on membership in a social group; and

 • Threat of torture as defined by the rules of the international conventions.